samuelfuchs/mfe/README.md

 - **CSS Scoping Techniques**: Implementation of advanced CSS scoping methods to maintain style integrity across different micro frontends.

 - **Framework Diversity**: This application is a melting pot of different frameworks, showcasing how they can coexist in a micro frontend architecture.
 It includes:

   - **React**: Leveraging React for its component-based architecture and efficient rendering.
   - **Angular**: Utilizing Angular for its comprehensive framework capabilities in larger parts of the application.

+  Lazy loading and React Suspense to improve performance

 ## Learning Outcomes